 Hippotherapy should not be confused with therapeutic riding — hippotherapy is a medically based treatment tool, whereas therapeutic riding involves teaching people with disabilities equestrian skills.
 Licensed occupational, physical and speech therapist with a Master or PhD provide hippotherapy.

 American Hippotherapy Association Certification

 Green Hill is committed to providing therapists who are specifically trained to utilize equine movement.
-Check out the level of training each of our staff members have received at our staff page.
 We encourage you to check out the American Hippotherapy Association page at https://www.americanhippotherapyassociation.org for more information about hippotherapy.

 History of Hippotherapy

 Although Hippocrates first mentioned using horses therapeutically in his ancient Greek writings around 400 B.C., it wasn’t until the 1960s that physical therapists in Europe started using horses to help patients with neuromuscular disorders such as cerebral palsy or brain injury.
 In the 1970’s physical therapists started using equine movement in America, believing that the horse’s movement created neurological changes that helped improve a person’s postural control, strength, and coordination.
 The American Hippotherapy Association was founded in 1992 and by 1994 the AHA had established a therapist registration and set of standards for the practice of hippotherapy.
 The practice of hippotherapy is expanding today, as is the body of research that supports it.

 Please see links to important clinical research articles below.

 - Effects of Hippotherapy on Children with Low Muscle Tone

 - Hippotherapy in Children with Developmental Delays: Physical Function and Psychological Benefits